Skip to content

 International Year Abroad

-The year-long module enables students to spend time studying abroad at one of the University's approved partner institutions, sharing classes with local students and studying locally-delivered taught modules which have been approved by the University.
-As many partner institutions support internships it is also possible for students will elect to combine study (minimum one semester equivalent) with work and or a period of volunteering.
+Studying at one of the University's approved partner institutions is an opportunity to study in a cross-cultural environment with wider cultural experience and can enhance your future employment opportunities.
+If being taken as an IYA, with many partner institutions supporting internships, it is also possible for students to elect to combine study (minimum one semester equivalent) with work and or a period of volunteering.

 A Study Abroad Tuition Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
 No extra tuition fee is payable to the host university, but students are expected to cover their own travel, accommodation, and living costs.
 There may be opportunities for additional funding through scholarships (dependent on availability).